Probate Q&A Series

 Who Cannot Evict

 No one besides the appointed personal representative (or a person they expressly authorize) may file for eviction.
-Heirs, beneficiaries, or interested family members hold no independent authority to manage or evict tenants until the court appoints and qualifies them as personal representative.
+Heirs, beneficiaries, or interested family members generally hold no independent authority to manage or evict tenants until the court appoints and qualifies them as personal representative.
 If no representative exists, the court must appoint one before any eviction can proceed.

 Key Takeaways